 The Integrated Planning and Reporting Framework recognises the need for holistic planning and draws on a range of strategies to ensure that Council’s actions are able to be resourced and delivered.

 These supporting strategies create a comprehensive planning framework for Council to deliver actions that are community focused.

 The primary purpose of the City Activation Strategy is to offer an innovative model for precinct activation that will ultimately encourage the development of a well-integrated and economically vibrant City Centre.
 There is also a need to ensure that a variety of social, cultural and environmental benefits can be generated

 The Destination Management Plan (DMP) is a five year strategy detailing Council's priorities for for the development of the visitor economy in Liverpool.
 The DMP provides strategic direction and defines Council's role and commitment to meeting the needs of the visitor economy in the City.

 Disability Inclusion Action Plan

-The Disability Inclusion Action Plan is Council’s commitment to improving access to services, facilities and job for people with a disability.
-It is a four-year plan that contains actions for Council departments to ensure that people with a disability are able to fully participate in their communities.
+The Disability Inclusion Action Plan is Council’s commitment to improving access to services, facilities and jobs for people with disabilities.
+It is a four-year plan that contains actions for Council departments to ensure that people with disabilities are able to fully participate in their communities.

 This is Council's Cultural Strategy to support and develop a thriving creative culture in Liverpool.
 It provides a platform to articulate priorities in the arts and culture to transform Liverpool into a vibrant and engaging city that delivers captivating and inspiring activities for all residents and visitors.
 Most importantly, it defines Council’s role and commitment to meeting the cultural needs of the city.